peterussell/peterussell.github.io_old/_posts/2015-12-23-coding-at-the-supermarket.md

 ---
 layout: post
-title:  "Coding at the Supahemarket"
+title:  "Coding at the Supermarket"
 date:   2015-12-23 13:31:00
 categories: remote-working
 ---